 Make your Donor’s Voice Be Heard

 All of this adds a personal touch to learning more about your prospective donors and generates high levels of engagement.
-By asking them what they want, it makes them feel like their opinion matters in the overall fundraising process.
-This in turn will make your donors more invested in upcoming content.
+By asking them what they want, it makes supporters feel like their opinion matters in the overall process and will make donors more invested.

 Make It Simple for Supporters to Donate